tc39/notes/es7/2016-09/sept-28.md

 AWB: clarify? "conceptually" ES modules are based around sharing of "bindings" vs commonjs sharing of "values"

-BF: More than that
+BFS: More than that

-BF: There's more than that in terms of conceptual differences
+BFS: There's more than that in terms of conceptual differences

 YK: We were intending for the loader to fill that gap

-BF: Conceptual difference: Mode detection: The spec expects things to be declared out of band; this could be a grammar change
+BFS: Conceptual difference: Mode detection: The spec expects things to be declared out of band; this could be a grammar change

-BF: Material: Some cases are ambiguous.
+BFS: Material: Some cases are ambiguous.
 This isn't the most important issue.

-BF: Cache data structures: We will have module maps analogous to browsers
+BFS: Cache data structures: We will have module maps analogous to browsers

 DD: This is what enforces the idempotency